ImpoZ/impastrotutorial/src/pages/posts/post-1.md

 ---
-title: 'First Angelino Blog Post'
+title: 'First Duckalino Blog Post'
 pubDate: 2025-08-04
-description: 'This is the first post on how to defeat the Angelino'
+description: 'This is the first post on how to defeat the Duckalino'
 author: 'the Imp'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'